-As over the last years, the Company will ensure that the organization remains lean in terms of headcount.
-Key management positions are filled in by personnel with the required experience, background, and the entrepreneurial spirit and drive to contribute to our growth and success.
-Additional personnel will be employed, when the growth in activities requires so.
+As in previous years, the Company will ensure that the organisation remains lean in terms of headcount.
+Key management positions are occupied by personnel with the required experience, background, entrepreneurial spirit and drive to contribute to growth and success.
+Additional personnel will be employed when growth in activities justifies additional headcount.

-The Group is an equal opportunities employer and welcomes applications from all sections of society and does not discriminate on grounds of race, religion or belief, ethnic or national origin, disability, age, marital, domestic or civil partnership status, sexual orientation, gender identity, or any other basis as protected by applicable law.
+The Group is an equal opportunities employer and welcomes applications from all sections of society.
+We do not discriminate on grounds of race, religion or belief; ethnic or national origin; disability; age; marital, domestic or civil partnership status; sexual orientation; gender identity; or any other basis as protected by applicable law.